-As at 31 December 2017, there were outstanding bank guarantees of approximately Baht 5.2 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and to guarantee contracted performance for using of electric to the Provincial Electricity Authority (2016: Baht 5.1 million).
+As at 31 December 2018, there were outstanding bank guarantees of approximately Baht 5.0 million to guarantee contracted performance for using of electric to the Provincial Electricity Authority (2017: Baht 5.2 million).

 28. Litigation

 In September 2011, a company sued the Company for its alleged non-compliance with the cassava chip purchase agreement dated 21 January 2011 and memorandum dated 29 April 2011, claiming a compensation for damage of Baht 186.9 million.
 On 8 November 2011, the Company submitted the testimony and countersued that company, claiming a compensation for damage of Baht 82.4 million.
 Subsequently, on 9 October 2014, the Civil Court dismissed the lawsuit filed by that company and ordered it to make payments for purchases of cassava chip that the Company paid in advance of Baht 6.9 million which together with interest expense of 7.5 percent per annum, calculated from 8 November 2014 (the countersue date) until completion of payment.
 In addition, that company shall pay for charges and partial lawyer fee for the Company.
 However, on 3 December 2014, the Company lodged an appeal with the Court of Appeal.
 On 9 February 2016, the Appeal Court affirmed the judgment of the Civil Court.